George Bush Intercontinental Airport

 George Bush Intercontinental Airport is the main international airport in Houston, Texas, United States, serving the Greater Houston metropolitan area.
 Initially named Houston Intercontinental Airport upon its opening in 1969, it was renamed in honor of George H. W. Bush, the 41st president of the United States and a resident of Houston, in 1997.
 It is also commonly called Houston International Airport or George Bush International Airport.

 Located about 23 mi north of Downtown Houston between Interstate 45 and Interstate 69/U.S. Highway 59 with direct access to the Hardy Toll Road expressway, George Bush Intercontinental Airport has scheduled flights to a large number of domestic and international destinations covering five continents.
-It is the second busiest airport in Texas for international passenger traffic as of 2025 (behind DFW) and has a number of international destinations, the second-busiest airport in Texas as of 2021 and the 15th busiest in the United States for total passenger traffic as of 2022.
+It is the second busiest airport in Texas for international passenger traffic as of 2025, behind Dallas Fort Worth International Airport, and has a number of international destinations, the second-busiest airport in Texas as of 2021 and the 15th busiest in the United States for total passenger traffic as of 2022.

 IAH covers 10,000 acre of land and has five runways.
-Houston Intercontinental is one of the largest passenger hubs for United Airlines and formerly also served as a hub for defunct Continental Airlines and Texas International Airlines.
+Houston Intercontinental is one of the largest passenger hubs for United Airlines and formerly also served as a hub for one of United Airlines' predecessors, Continental Airlines, as well as defunct airlines Eastern Air Lines and Texas International Airlines.